Tashkent

 Amir Timur National Museum, Tashkent

-• Amir Timur National Museum/Temuriylar tarixi davlat muzeyi: The Amir Timur National Museum is a museum dedicated to the Uzbek and Central Asian history of Amir Timur and the dynasty which he founded.
-The museum was opened in 1996.
+Amir Timur National Museum is a museum dedicated to Uzbek and Central Asian history under Amir Timur and the dynasty he founded.
+The museum was opened in 1996 on the initiative of President Islam Karimov.

-• State Museum of History/Tarixi davlat muzeyi: Uzbekistan’s National History Museum is one of the country’s foremost museums, and with a history dating back to the 19th century, it is also one of the oldest.
-There are hundreds of thousands of items in the museum’s collections, which in many ways depict Uzbekistan from ancient times to today.
+Uzbekistan’s State Museum of History is one of the country’s finest museums, and with a history dating back to the 1800s, it is also one of the oldest.
+There are countless effects in the museum’s collections, which in many ways depict Uzbekistan from early times to the present day.

 Independence Square, Tashkent

-• Independence Square/Mustaqillik maydoni: Mustaqillik maydoni is the name of Tashkent’s largest square, which for the most part is considered to be a nicely landscaped park with green plants, trees and pathways.
+Mustaqillik maydoni or Independence Square is the name of Tashkent’s largest square, which for a large part can almost be regarded as a rigorously arranged park with greenery, trees and paths.

 Museum of Applied Art, Tashkent